BrandonLim8890/CS4100Project/README.md

 ### Current progress
 Scraper
 - Improved web scraping script
+  - Finalized I/O of scraper: takes in a search keyword (optional args: number of products to scrape, number of reviews to scrape), and returns a dictionary of product names (keys) to lists of reviews for that product (values).
-  - Randomness: in order to get a more accurate sampling of products, scraper now selects products and reviews at random instead of choosing the top ones
+  - Randomness: in order to get a more accurate sampling of products, scraper now selects products and reviews at random instead of choosing just the top products.
-  - The scraper now collects more review text, allowing us to make more accurate predictions by giving our model more information
+  - The scraper now collects more review text, allowing us to give our model more information and make more accurate predictions.
   - Cleaned review text to exclude non-ASCII characters, unrelated words such as "read more".
-Cleaned output format to input into model
+Cleaned output format.
-  - Slightly improved scraper performance, allowing for customizable number of products/reviews to scrape
+  - Slightly improved scraper performance, allowing for customizable number of products/reviews to scrape.

 ### Reflection
 - The scraper should now be fully ready to combine with the sentiment analysis algorithm.
-All we need to do is pass the outputs of the scraper to our model to perform sentiment analysis
+All we need to do is pass the outputs of the scraper to our model to perform sentiment analysis.
 - The scraper is now a better reflection of the mission of our project: instead of comparing the top options recommended by Amazon, we randomly select products to compare (they are still products from the first page of results, so they should all have enough reviews to analyze).
 This allows us to somewhat avoid using Amazon's recommendation algorithm and give our model less biased inputs.

 ### Next steps